jackupdyke/Pair-Exercise-2/15_Review_Day/exercise/README.md

 # Week 3 review exercise

-Congratulations—you've been hired by a pet setting and grooming company called Pet Elevator.
+Congratulations—you've been hired by a pet sitting and grooming company called Pet Elevator.
 They're building their own software to use in-house.

 Your job is to create classes for the Customer Relationship Management (CRM) system.
 A CRM system helps to manage customer information and other related data.